Fluid-Dynamics-Lab-Nagoya-University/Airfoil-PIV-data-for-linear-ROM/README.md

 ## Database description
 ---
--Small Low Turbulence Wind Tunnel in Institute of Fluid Science -10 m/s freestream around 100 mm NACA0015 -Time-resolved PIV of 5000 Hz pair images with Photoron SA-X2 and Photonics Industries, DM30-527 -Measured on December 5th 2018 by Koki Nankai and Atsushi Komuro -PIV is processed by Dantec Dynamic Studio
+- Small Low Turbulence Wind Tunnel in Institute of Fluid Science
+- 10 m/s freestream around 100 mm NACA0015
+- Time-resolved PIV of 5000 Hz pair images with Photoron SA-X2 and Photonics Industries, DM30-527
+- Measured on December 5th 2018 by Koki Nankai and Atsushi Komuro
+- PIV is processed by Dantec Dynamic Studio
--\Delta f c/u_infty = 0.02
+- The time step of velocity data is \Delta f c/u_{\infty} = 0.02

 See the corresponding paper for more details.

 ## Directory